English Alternatives Due to Standardized Test Suspension

 - Obtain a 52 or above on the Pearson Test of English (PTE) for unrestricted admission.

 - Obtain a score of 4 or 5 for unrestricted admission of 3 for restricted admission on the Advanced Placement English Language and Composition exam.

 - Obtain an International General Certificate of Secondary Education (IGCSE O-Level) pass in English with a grade of A, B, or C.

 - Obtain a General Certificate of Education Advanced Level (GCE A-level) pass in English with a grade of A, B, or C from one of the five British-based examining boards.

-- Complete Level 7 of the UNI Culture and Intensive English Program (CIEP) with recommendation from the Director of CIEP.
+- Complete Level 7 of the UNI Culture and Intensive English Program (CIEP) with a recommendation from the Director of CIEP.

 - Complete 24 or more semester hours of transferable credit with required grade point average from a regionally accredited U.S. college or university.

 Conditional admission may be considered for undergraduate students who are academically qualified but have low or no proof of English proficiency.
 These students will be tested upon arrival on campus and will be required to enroll in intensive English courses as necessary.
 You can view our conditional admission policy here: intladm.uni.edu/admission-policies.